trueos/trueos-docs/trueos-handbook/preinstall.rst

-If you wish to dual-boot TrueOS® with an existing operating system, you must first make sure that there is either a free partition or an area of free space to install into.
-For example, if you are currently running a Windows operating system, it will be installed to the entire hard drive.
+If you wish to dual-boot TrueOS® with an existing operating system, you must first make sure that there is either a free partition or an area of free space to use.
+For example, if you are currently running a Windows operating system, it usually occupies the entire hard drive.
-You will need to first shrink the partition that contains the current operating system in order to make room to install TrueOS®.
-Shrinking is an operation that retains the current operating system, while reducing the size of its partition.
+You will need to first shrink the partition that contains the current operating system to make room to install TrueOS®.
+Shrinking is an operation that retains the current operating system while reducing the size of its partition.
 This section demonstrates how to create free space within Windows 10.